-- Roughly a quarter of our energy is used in transport. - About 90% of this comes from burning fossil fuels which causes climate change. - Gravity acts downwards. - Upthrust from the water opposes this. - The fan pushes the air backwards, and the opposing force from the air acting on the fan pushes the boat forwards (propulsion). - The friction between the boat and the water acts to slow the boat down this is called water resistance or drag.
-(This is far more than air resistance because water is much denser than air.) - Polystyrene foam sheet is very buoyant (floats well), doesn't absorb water and is also easy to cut and join.
+What did you learn?
+Slide 17 Roughly a quarter of our energy is used in transport.
+About 90% of this comes from burning fossil fuels which causes climate change.
+Gravity acts downwards.
+Upthrust from the water opposes this.
+The fan pushes the air backwards, and the opposing force from the air acting on the fan pushes the boat forwards (propulsion).
+The friction between the boat and the water acts to slow the boat down - this is called water resistance or drag.
+(This is far more than air resistance because water is much denser than air.)
+Polystyrene foam sheet is very buoyant (floats well), doesn't absorb water and is also easy to cut and join.

-Presentation 4 - Spinner
+PowerPoint 4 - Spinner

-- Don't cut yourself or burn your fingers. - Use cool melt glue guns to avoid serious burns. - Don't spike yourself with the compasses. - Don't look directly at the sun as you could damage your eyes
+Work Safely Slide 6 Don't cut yourself or burn your fingers.
+Use cool melt glue guns to avoid serious burns.
+Don't spike yourself with the compasses.
+Don't look directly at the sun as you could damage your eyes

-Make Maxwell's disc

-- The radius is half the diameter. - This experiment was invented by James Clerk Maxwell in the 1850s as part of his research into colour vision and how different people see mixtures of colours.
+Make Maxwell's disc Slide 11 The radius is half the diameter.
+This experiment was invented by James Clerk Maxwell in the 1850s as part of his research into colour vision and how different people see mixtures of colours.

-Make a Newton disc

-- In the 1670s, Isaac Newton proved that sunlight could be divided into primary colours. - He concluded that mixing primary colours together could produce white light.

-Make a model of the solar system

-- There are lots of limitations of this model!
-For example: - The relative sizes of planets are not representative - The relative spacing is not representative - The planets should travel on different orbits - The Earth should rotate about its own axis to create day and night

-Make a Benham disc

-- You should see different colours, particularly when the disc is rotating slowly. - The reasons for the optical illusion are not understood but may relate to the behavior of colour receptors in the eye. - This could prove useful for diagnosing eye diseases.
+Slide 12 Make a Newton disc In the 1670s, Isaac Newton proved that sunlight could be divided into primary colours.
+He concluded that mixing primary colours together could produce white light.
+Make a model of the solar system Slide 13 There are lots of limitations of this model!
+For example: The relative sizes of planets are not representative The relative spacing is not representative The planets should travel on different orbits The Earth should rotate about its own axis to create day and night Slide 14 Make a Benham disc You should see different colours, particularly when the disc is rotating slowly.
+The reasons for the optical illusion are not understood but may relate to the behavior of colour receptors in the eye.
+This could prove useful for diagnosing eye diseases.

-Design your own models

-- The first model represents Saturn's and its rings. - The rings appear solid but are thought to consist of lots of separate particles of dusty ice. - The particles appear to form solid rings because there are so many of them and the sun reflecting off the ice makes them look bright. - The second model represents rockets orbiting the Earth.
+Design your own models Slide 15 The first model represents Saturn's and its rings.
+The rings appear solid but are thought to consist of lots of separate particles of dusty ice.
+The particles appear to form solid rings because there are so many of them and the sun reflecting off the ice makes them look bright.
+The second model represents rockets orbiting the Earth.

-- Solar energy can be used to heat up water or produce electricity. - When light falls on a solar PV panel it produces electricity. - In the geocentric model of the solar system the Earth is at the centre. - In the heliocentric model of the solar system the sun is at the centre. - The sun is considered to be at the centre nowadays. - A rainbow is formed when sunlight is split into its component colours by raindrops. - Light energy from the sun is converted by the solar panel to electricity; this is then converted to kinetic (movement) energy as the motor rotates.
+What did you learn?
+Slide 16 Solar energy can be used to heat up water or produce electricity.
+When light falls on a solar PV panel it produces electricity.
+In the geocentric model of the solar system the Earth is at the centre.
+In the heliocentric model of the solar system the sun is at the centre.
+The sun is considered to be at the centre nowadays.
+A rainbow is formed when sunlight is split into its component colours by raindrops.
+Light energy from the sun is converted by the solar panel to electricity; this is then converted to kinetic (movement) energy as the motor rotates.

-Presentation 5 - Sun Alarm
+PowerPoint 5 - Sun Alarm

 What could you use solar PV for?

-You could use solar PV for lots of things, including lighting, refrigerating food, pumping drinking water, irrigating crops, powering mobile phone masts, televisions and radios, sewing machines...
+Slide 2 You could use solar PV for lots of things, including lighting, refrigerating food, pumping drinking water, irrigating crops, powering mobile phone masts, televisions and radios, sewing machines